 Survey efforts initially focused on cities with populations over 1,000, including Leon, Gadsden and other counties in the surrounding regions.
 Rose tissue samples were taken from the periphery of various roses: samples included a mixture of flowers, fruits, buds and short lengths of rose cane, trimmed with bypass pruners and stored in quart sized plastic baggies.
 Pruners were sanitized with 70% ethanol between cuts.
-Rose species and coordinates were recorded to map out sites which had predatory mites, P. fructiphilus, or possibly RRD.
+Rose species and coordinates were recorded to map out sites that had predatory mites, P. fructiphilus, or possibly RRD.